BlockHorizons/BlockSniper/README.md

 ## What is this?
 BlockSniper is an advanced world editing tool, based on the idea of VoxelSniper from minecraft PC softwares.
 BlockSniper allows you to edit your world on a long range, with several different types.
 The types are as follows:
-> Cuboid    > Spawn a cube in your world
+> Cuboid    > Spawn a cube on the target location
 >
-> Sphere    > Spawn a sphere in your world
+> Sphere    > Spawn a sphere on the target location
 >
 > Overlay   > Overlay blocks with a different type
+>
+> Layer     > Lay a thin layer of blocks on the target location
 >
 > More coming soon!